hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 $ exec -a syslogd nmap -T0 10.0.2.1/24
 ```

-Alternative if there is no Bash:
+Alternatively if there is no Bash:
 ```
 $ cp `which nmap` syslogd
 $ PATH=.:$PATH syslogd -T0 10.0.2.1/24